| |

 |

-Quite a few of the platoon sergeants had been combat infantrymen in
+Quite a few, if not all, of the platoon sergeants had been combat infantrymen in

 Korea.
-They wore their division patches and powder blue braid on the right
+They wore their infantry division patches and infantry powder blue braid on their right

-shoulder and the 1st Army patch on the left shoulder.
+shoulder and the 1st Army patch on their left shoulder.
 I quickly learned

-about the pride each took in wearing his Combat Infantryman Badge.
+about the pride each took in also wearing his Combat Infantryman Badge.

 The